Vicente Álvarez-Buylla: Diplomatic career

-In 1914 he graduated in law at the University of Oviedo, earning a doctorate at the University of Madrid.
-In 1916 he won a position as a state lawyer, and in 1920 he joined the diplomatic corps, which did not prevent him from collaborating with the local press.
+In 1914, Buylla graduated in law at the University of Oviedo, earning a doctorate at the University of Madrid.
+In 1916 he won a position as a state lawyer, and in 1920, he joined the diplomatic corps, which did not prevent him from collaborating with the local press.
 In fact, he was a chronicler for Avilés newspapers and magazines in Barcelona and Madrid, mainly cultivating political journalism and publishing his writings in republican newspapers in Oviedo, such as La región or La República.

-He was consul of Spain, assistant to Antonio Pla da Folgueira, in Tangier from 1924 to 1928.
+In the early 1920s, Buylla was appointed consul in Cuba.
+There he maintained his football hobby until he was forced to abandon this sport because his rivals allowed him to pass the ball freely due to his status as head of the consulate.
+Buylla was consul of Spain, assistant to Antonio Pla da Folgueira, in Tangier from 1924 to 1928.
 In 1928 he left the diplomatic career and returned to Spain, where he was appointed secretary of the Energy Council.
 In 1931 he was appointed director of administration in the Ministry of State and secretary of the Committee of Studies dedicated to the orientation of new diplomats, at the same time he held the secretariat of the Hydraulic Works Council.
 In 1933–34 he was a member of the Diplomatic Institute and the Center for Moroccan Studies.

-In 1936 he was appointed consul in London when Ramón Pérez de Ayala was ambassador.
-At the outbreak of the Spanish Civil War he remained faithful to republican legality.
+In 1936 he was appointed consul general of Spain in London, a period in which Ramón Pérez de Ayala was ambassador.
+At the outbreak of the Spanish Civil War he remained faithful to republican legality, and at the end of the war, he remained in exile, becoming the president of Acción Republicana in Great Britain.
+He also remained in charge of the Spanish consulate in the British capital until the Second World War, at which time he went into exile in Mexico.

-At the end of the war, he remained in exile.
-From 1960 to 1962 he was minister delegate to the republican government in exile chaired by Emilio Herrera Linares.
+From 1960 to 1962, Buylla was minister delegate to the republican government in exile chaired by Emilio Herrera Linares.

+Death

+Buylla died on 27 November 1969, at the age of 79.
+One of his sons, Manuel, lives in Venezuela, and the other, Pedro, formed the English branch of the family that resides in Guifford, United Kingdom.